Smartling/SmartlingHelp/_articles/files/context/adding-image-context-for-mobile-and-desktop-application-files.md

 **(3)** Repeat step 2 for all the strings in the image.

-**To remove Image Context files**:
+## Remove Image Context files

 **(1)** On the image context page at **Files&gt;Image Context**, click the image.

 **(2)** In the Image Context dialog, click **Remove**.

+**Searching for strings

-**Searching for strings**When you search for a string, type as few letters of the string as possible, as the search function does not display HTML formatting or placeholders.
+When you search for a string, type as few letters of the string as possible, as the search function does not display HTML formatting or placeholders.
 For example:

 When searching for the following string: